 Alternatives involving the Inner Harbor (Alternatives B, D-1, and D-2) would impact about 8.9 acres of subtidal aquatic habitat in the Inner Harbor.
 With subtidal mitigation, the impacts are anticipated to be less than significant.
 Pile driving that would be required for construction in the Inner Harbor would cause terrestrial and aquatic vibration and noise that would be attenuated with best management practices such as vibratory hammers, bubble curtains, dampening blocks.
 It is also anticipated that aquatic material containing contaminants would be encountered in the Inner Harbor.
-Silt curtains would be deployed to minimize aquatic resuspension and aquatic work would be conducted within established work windows for the project location to avoid or minimize any potential effects to species during sensitive life stages.
+Silt curtains would be deployed to minimize aquatic resuspension and aquatic work would be conducted within established work windows (in-water work windows March 1 through April 30, and September 1 through September 30) for the project location to avoid or minimize any potential effects to species during sensitive life stages.
 It is anticipated that fast lands may also have HTRW requiring placement at an appropriate class I landfill facility, as may be required.

-Oakland Harbor Turning Basins Widening Draft Integrated Feasibility Report and Environmental Assessment Alternatives involving the Outer Harbor (Alternatives C, D-1, and D-2) would impact about 22.9 acres of subtidal habitat.
+Alternatives involving the Outer Harbor (Alternatives C, D-1, and D-2) would impact about 22.9 acres of subtidal habitat.
 The Outer Harbor is in proximity to eelgrass which is considered a component of essential fish habitat.
 With the avoidance and minimization measures included in Chapter 6, potential impacts to subtidal habitat and eelgrass would be less than significant.